mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/Three Blind Mice.md

 #### Captain/Engineer Debba Wattins B4AA66, Age 50, Rank 4: Shift Manager [Junk Dealer - Book 7: Merchant Prince

 MgT1]
-_Characteristics_ : Strength 11 (+1), Dexterity 4 (-1), Endurance 10 (+1), Intelligence 10 (+1), Education 6 (+0), Social Standing 6 (+0)
+_Characteristics_ : Strength 11 (+1), Dexterity4 (-1), Endurance 10 (+1), Intelligence 10 (+1), Education6 (+0), Social Standing6 (+0)
-_Homeworld_ : Uakye (Spinward Marches 1805 B439598-D) Ni _Skills_ : Engineer (jump drive) 3, Gun Combat (energy) 2, Jack-of-All-Trades 2, Mechanic 2, Profession
-(salvage/repair) 2, Vacc Suit 2, Athletics (strength) 1, Broker 1, Engineer (life support) 1, Engineer (m-drive) 1, Investigate 1, Language (Gvegh) 1, Melee (unarmed) 1, Advocate 0, Electronics 0 _Equipment_ : Cr13,000, 12 ship shares, Pension: Cr16,000, Assistant (Drone) – see Steward Charlie below, enemy, Influence: Amateur (11+)[^4] _Background_ : Debba Wattins is a 50 year old former Junk Dealer who worked in Refurbishing/Yardwork and who has a talent for salvage and repair and is an engineer skilled in a variety of areas (jump drive, m-drive, life support).
+_Homeworld_ : Uakye (Spinward Marches 1805 B439598-D) Ni _Skills_ : Engineer (jump drive) 3, Gun Combat (energy) 2, Jack-of-All-Trades 2, Mechanic 2, Profession (salvage/repair) 2, Vacc Suit 2, Athletics (strength) 1, Broker 1, Engineer (life support) 1, Engineer (m-drive) 1, Investigate 1, Language (Gvegh) 1, Melee (unarmed) 1, Advocate 0, Electronics 0 _Equipment_ : Cr13,000, 12 ship shares, Pension: Cr16,000, Assistant (Drone) – see Steward Charlie below, enemy, Influence: Amateur (11+)[^4] _Background_ : Debba Wattins is a 50 year old former Junk Dealer who worked in Refurbishing/Yardwork and who has a talent for salvage and repair and is an engineer skilled in a variety of areas (jump drive, m-drive, life support).
 She is a strong and somewhat taciturn Master but knows her stuff and keeps the Subsidized Merchant, _The Application of Credit_ , just about in profit even in the difficult reaches of District 268.

 #### Pilot Pauli Stoyko 836987, Age 38, Rank 1: Tramp Hand

-_Characteristics_ : Strength 8 (+0), Dexterity 3 (-1), Endurance 6 (+0), Intelligence 9 (+1), Education 8 (+0), Social Standing 7 (+0)
+_Characteristics_ : Strength8 (+0), Dexterity3 (-1), Endurance6 (+0), Intelligence9 (+1), Education8 (+0), Social Standing7 (+0)
-_Homeworld_ : Jenghi (Spinward Marches 1810 C799663- 9 ) Ni _Skills_ : Streetwise 3, Gun Combat (any) 2, Pilot (spacecraft) 2, Persuade 2, Animals (handling) 1, Broker 1, Electronics
-(computers) 1, Electronics (sensors) 1, Medic 1, Melee (blade) 1, Melee (unarmed) 1, Stealth 1, Admin 0, Vacc Suit 0 _Equipment_ : Cr10,000, TL8 body pistol (2D damage), blade (2D damage), well-annotated printed book of scripture _Background_ : Pauli was forcibly taken into a slaver gang[^5] when he was 14 and grew up with them for nine years before the authorities caught up with the gang.
+_Homeworld_ : Jenghi (Spinward Marches 1810 C799663- 9 ) Ni _Skills_ : Streetwise 3, Gun Combat (any) 2, Pilot (spacecraft) 2, Persuade 2, Animals (handling) 1, Broker 1, Electronics (computers) 1, Electronics (sensors) 1, Medic 1, Melee (blade) 1, Melee (unarmed) 1, Stealth 1, Admin 0, Vacc Suit 0 _Equipment_ : Cr10,000, TL8 body pistol (2D damage), blade (2D damage), well-annotated printed book of scripture _Background_ : Pauli was forcibly taken into a slaver gang[^5] when he was 14 and grew up with them for nine years before the authorities caught up with the gang.
 Pauli spent 7 years in prison but during that time was converted to a faith group who convinced him to turn his back on that former life.
 Pauli now plays everything
 'by the book' and won't turn a blind eye to what he sees as wrong doing but has spent eight years on various Free Traders before winding up, aged 38, on _The Application of Credit_ as pilot and occasionally second medic.

 [^4]:  Influence is explained in detail in _Book 7: Merchant Prince_ on pages 5-6.
 For the purposes of this adventure it can be ignored or the 11+ can be used as a throw to moderately influence the price of something in Debba's chosen market, either up or down.
 Failure, however, means that the desired price influence is applied in the opposite direction.